nuuuwan/news_lk3_data/README.md

 The University of Sri Jayawardenepura will be temporarily closed from 6.00 pm today following a clash between two groups, the university administration announced.

 Therefore, all students have been instructed to vacate the university premises by 6.00 pm today (12).

+The university administration has so far not provided any information related to the parties that were involved in the clash or the reopening date of the university.

 ◼️